ObjectProfile/Roassal3/README.md

 # Roassal3
 [![Build Status](https://travis-ci.org/ObjectProfile/Roassal3.svg?branch=master)](https://travis-ci.org/ObjectProfile/Roassal3)

-Roassal3 is a new agile visualization engine for Pharo 7 and Pharo 8.
+Roassal3 is a new agile visualization engine for Pharo 7, Pharo 8, and Pharo 9.
+Roassal is made to visualize in an interactive way data.

 ## Installation on Pharo